zogzog/cubicweb/doc/book/en/intro/tutorial/components.rst

 A library of standard cubes are available from `CubicWeb Forge`_ Cubes provide entities and views.

-The available application entities are:
+The available application entities in standard cubes are:

 * addressbook: PhoneNumber and PostalAddress